benymaxparsa/benymaxparsa.github.io/_pages/honors_and_extra.md

     * Stories that have a dark tone and are more realistic rather than fake optimistic
     * Stories that are Detective based & mysterious and probably have a complex scenario

+- Comedy:
   - I enjoy watching stand-up comedy
+  - I like to make memes
+  - I like watching memes
+  - In general, I enjoy making my friends laugh

+- Adventure:
   - Trying new cafe and restaurants
+  - Traveling and visiting new places
+  - Photography

+- Sports:
   - Weight lifting

-- Photography
+- Video games:

-- Video games
+  - Making games

-- Travling and visiting new places
+  - Playing video games, eg. Max Payne, Stronghold, sony exclusives, AC 2 trilogy & 3, GTA, etc.